 Q What follow-up grant reporting does the Center for Congregations require?

-A Each congregation receiving a Resource Grant agrees to send the Center for Congregations a quarterly report and a final report of their project within one year of the date the grant was awarded.
+A If your congregation receives a Resource Grant, you agree to send the Center for Congregations a quarterly report and a final report of your project within one year of the date the grant was awarded.
 The final report must include a complete financial report.
 All these reports are filed on-line.
 Reporting forms will be made available.
-We do not routinely require a congregation to provide receipts of grant eligible expenses.
-However, the Center may request verification for all or a portion of the grant's eligible expenses.
-Please note: Failure to submit an acceptable final report will jeopardize a congregation's ability to be considered for future grants.
+We do not routinely require that you provide receipts of grant eligible expenses.
+However, the Center may request verification for all or a portion of your grant’s eligible expenses.
+Please note: Failure to submit an acceptable final report will jeopardize your congregation’s ability to be considered for future grants.

-Q How can a congregation verify proof of IRS tax-exempt status in order to receive a Resource Grant?
+Q How can my congregation verify proof of IRS tax-exempt status in order to receive a Resource Grant?

-A A congregation's tax-exempt status is verified by providing one of the following:
+A Your congregation’s tax-exempt status is verified by providing one of the following:

-- A copy of the IRS letter designating the congregation's 501(c)(3) status;
+- A copy of the IRS letter designating your congregation’s 501(c)(3) status;

 - A copy of your denomination’s IRS group 501(c)(3) designation with an accompanying copy of your denominational directory listing your congregation;